dpopkov/learnang/ang-compl-guide/README.md

 * Use Local Rerefences
 * Get access to template and DOM with @ViewChild decorator
 * Use ng-content directive to project into component any html from outside
+* Access template from Lifecycle hooks using ViewChild decorator

 ## 2 - [Shopping List / Recipe Book](shoplist)
 * Add Bootstrap to project: `npm install --save bootstrap'